Cotonti/dev-documentation/.github/ISSUE_TEMPLATE.md

-If you are ready to open issue, be sure to provide all neseccary information:
+If you are ready to open issue, be sure to provide all necessary information:

 - [ ] Cotonti version
 - [ ] plugin version (in case plugin related bug)